WillHennessey/WillHennessey.github.io/_posts/2017-08-21-single-table-inheritance-with-rails.md

 {% endhighlight %}
 </div>

-Now we know STI is working we can begin to build our ticketing system on our ticket mode.
+Now we know STI is working as expected, we can begin to build our ticketing system on our ticket model.
-We add our routes and some controller actions.
+We can add our routes and some controller actions.

 <div class="block-code-expanded">
 {% highlight ruby %}